noahsadir/nes-emulator/README.md

 #### Another Note

-The details below pertain to the x86 emulator.
-I may attempt to port it to the TI-84 CE, but it may not be feasible due to the hardware limitations and the sheer number of optimizations which need to be done.
+The details below pertain to the core emulator.
+The Z80 port was done out of sheer curiosity and is not being actively worked on.

 #### Dependencies
 - SDL2